nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `delappt INDEX`

-* Past appointment is removed for a person at the specified `INDEX`.
+* Past appointment is removed for a patient at the specified `INDEX`.
-* The index refers to the index number showed in the displayed person list.
+* The index refers to the index number showed in the displayed patient list.
 * The index **must be a positive integer**, eg. 1, 2, 3...

 Examples: